-ML, AI, OCR, RPA. . . the world of enterprise technology is changing quickly and it can be hard to keep up and understand what the difference between each is.
+ML, AI, RPA, IDP, ICR, OCR. . . the world of enterprise technology is changing quickly.
+It can be hard to keep up and understand the meaning of and difference between each of these acronyms.
 What exactly are the benefits of IDP vs. OCR?
 Whether you’re a director of operations upgrading document processing workflows or part of your organization’s digital transformation team, we’re here to be a resource as you make sense of the evolving automation landscape.
 To help you identify solutions that will create value at your organization, here’s the second piece in our “acronyms explained” series.
 Find the first post here.

 If you spend too much time in the alphabet soup of automation technologies, one acronym can start to sound a lot like another.
 One question we frequently hear from organizations is how our Intelligent Document Processing [IDP] offering differs from traditional optical character recognition [OCR] solutions.
 Others want to know if IDP is just the newest iteration of OCR.
 Because most IDP solutions incorporate some form of OCR, it’s easy to see why the lines blur.